-- 2.1 Increase transparency and information on Australian visa settings to support student mobility. - 2.2 Engage at a government-to-government level on systems development and alignment, including participation in multilateral fora engaging Latin America and development of regional occupational standards. - 2.3 Invest in a Latin American research fund to support joint projects with partner research agencies. - 2.4 Fund government, sector and industry scholarships to promote greater two-way mobility between Australia and Latin America. - 2.5 Engage in consortia to respond to large-scale opportunities and overcome barriers to investment. - 2.6 Develop and implement education and training products appropriate for offshore delivery in Latin America, and establish articulation arrangements with local providers. - 2.7 Pilot a new approach to market development grants (either through EMDG or other grant program) to support Australian providers enter Latin American markets.
+- 2.1 Increase transparency and information on Australian visa settings to support student mobility. - 2.2 Engage at a government-to-government level on systems development and alignment, including participation in multilateral fora engaging Latin America and development of regional occupational standards. - 2.3 Invest in a Latin American research fund to support joint projects with partner research agencies. - 2.4 Fund government, sector and industry scholarships to promote greater two-way mobility between Australia and Latin America. - 2.5 Engage in consortia to respond to large-scale opportunities and overcome barriers to investment. - 2.6 Develop and implement education and training products appropriate for offshore delivery in Latin America, and establish articulation arrangements with local providers. - 2.7 Pilot a new approach to Austrade's Export Market Development Grants (EMDG) to increase the incentive for Australian providers to enter new Latin American markets.